Direct Payments Strategy for Children’s and Adult Social Care 2023 to 2028

 What are direct payments?

-Direct payments and Personal Budgets are local social care payments for people who:
+Direct payments and personal budgets are local social care payments for people who:

-1. have been assessed as needing help from social services and
+1. have been assessed as needing help from social services

 2. who would like to arrange and pay for their own care and support services instead of receiving them directly from the local authority